 -Macaroni and cheese

 In the event your child’s mouth hurts so badly they simply won’t eat, push water.
-Dehydration is one of the biggest risks of hand, foot and mouth and other conditions that cause mouth sores.
+Dehydration is one of the biggest risks of hand, foot, and mouth and other conditions that cause mouth sores.
 I found my toddler handled milk well during the short period he wouldn’t eat.
-You can opt for the Pediasure dietary supplements if your child will drink milk.
+You can opt for Pediasure dietary supplements if your child will drink milk.
 They have a touch more sugar, so you may have to dilute them with regular milk, but they can help fill dietary holes from not being able to eat.
 Ovaltine or other milk-mix-ins may be another option to add some calories.
 Rest assured that your child won’t die or become skin and bones from a dramatically decreased diet a few days.
 As long as he or she is getting liquids and peeing regularly, everything should be fine.